Alfred Schütz: The four divisions of the lifeworld

 The former consists of the umwelt ('environment'), the environment defined through the perception and action of agents.
-This is an environment of consociates, or fellow-men; of the man who "shares with me a community of space and a community of time."
+The latter refers to an environment of consociates, or fellow-men; of the man who "shares with me a community of space and a community of time."

 In contrast, those who Schutz did not deem his fellow-men, he put them in three classes: